 Neither the letter nor the EPA announcement pay much attention to environmental concerns - which the CAFE standards are meant to address.
-Yet the 1.5 trillion gallons of gasoline saved would power all the cars and light trucks in the U.S. for a decade.
+Since 1975, the standards have resulted in 1.5 trillion gallons of gasoline not being burned.

 Manufacturers still might build cars to higher standards

 The standards proposed by the Obama administration actually were copied from California.
 Because California had implemented standards prior to the 1970 Clean Air Act, the law allows it to adopt its own standards.
 Though it is the only state with such a waiver, other states may choose to adhere to the California standard.
 More than 10 states - which make up a third of U.S. auto market - abide by the California standard.

 Car makers could decide it's better for them to make all their cars conform to the California standard - rather than build separate models for different states.